Katelynn MarfousiKM

 What if you created content so impactful that people sought you out for whatever you're trying to sell?
 That is inbound PR.

 In theory, inbound PR seems easier than outbound PR.
-With outbound PR, you have to run after and chase down leads, coverage, and media partnerships.
+With outbound marketing, you have to run after and chase down leads, coverage, and media partnerships.

 But inbound PR has its own set of issues as well.
 Namely, it requires a lot of upfront time investment, and once you've penned your content, there's only so much you can do to control the results.
 Maybe your piece goes crazy viral and everybody loves it.
 Maybe it just sits there, dormant for thousands of years.